 Workflow is a new buzz word that appears everywhere from making cars to mowing your lawn.
-Photographers also love to talk about their workflow and how their workflow is more efficient than another workflow.
-In this article I want to take a step back and look at what a workflow is and in particular to see its application to photography.
+Photographers also love to talk about their perfect photography workflow and how their workflow is more efficient than another workflow.
+In this article I want to take a step back and look at what a perfect photography workflow

 What is a workflow anyway?